ekallevig/jShowOff/README.markdown

 ## License

 jShowOff is free for personal and commercial use under the [MIT/GPL license][4] used by the jQuery core libraries.
-Donations are appreciated, but not required (see 'Donate' button on the right).
+Donations are appreciated, but not required.

 ## Author